 - Make a difference.
 Here, you won’t be a small fish in a big pond.
 You’ll come to know and be known by the people of this community, and will see and feel the impact that your nursing has here.

 - Close mentoring and support.
 We are a family that helps each other succeed.
 Our young nurses enjoy the one-on-one support and advice of the best preceptors in Victoria (we reckon), and all the camaraderie that you only get in small, tight-knit team.
-Meet Libby Byrnes, one of our amazing preceptors.
+Meet Libby Byrnes, Sharon Andrews, and Erin McDonald, just three of our amazing preceptors.

 If this sounds like the path for you, reach out to our Graduate Nurse Coordinator, Kate Roberts, on (03) 5150 3617 or firstname.lastname@example.org